 27:56 Emily: Absolutely.
 Perfect.
 I will note that we’re recording this in August, 2021.
 So possibly by the time it’s come out, someone might go to your LinkedIn profile and find that you’re already on to your next big job, your next big position.
 But in case you are still looking, they should check you out.

 Best Financial Advice for Another Early-Career PhD

-44:07 Emily: Wonderful.
-And final question that I ask of all my guests.
+28:10 Emily: Okay.
+Well, let’s conclude with the question that I ask of all of my guests.
 What is your best financial advice for another early-career PhD?